 There is something so magical about a newly independent reader.
 A child is starting to pick his or her own books out from the library.
 It's also so fun to match one's reading to the season!
 This list of Halloween early chapter books will delight any independent reader.
-I am very picky about early chapter books!
-So while essentially every early chapter book series has a Halloween book, I'm only listing the Halloween chapter books here that I have read and enjoyed.
+I am very picky about early chapter books, so while essentially every early chapter book series has a Halloween book, I'm only listing the very best Halloween chapter books here that I have read and enjoyed.

-This is a relatively short list of Halloween early chapter books, but that makes it very manageable!
-The books are generally for kids ages 5-10 (depending on reading level, of course!) and for kids who love comic books you'll find several more choices on the list of Halloween graphic novels.
+These Halloween chapter books are generally for kids ages 5-10 (depending on reading level, of course!) and for kids who love comic books you'll find several more choices on the list of Halloween graphic novels.
 For chapter books for kids ages 8-10, that also make excellent family read alouds, check out these fantastic Halloween novels.
 And for many hundreds more early chapter books for kids ages 5-10 see all of my lists in the archives here.

-Jenny’s Moonlight Adventure by Esther Averill.
 Jenny and her urban feline friends gather together on Halloween to hear a performance from nose-flutist Madame Butterfly.
 But, oh no!
 The nose flute has gone missing.
 I love the Jenny and the Cat Club series and your kids will enjoy these classic books that easily stand the test of time.

-Invisible Inkling: Dangerous Pumpkins by Emily Jenkins.
-I adore this series set in Brooklyn, and so do my two boys.
+I absolutely adore this series set in Brooklyn, and so do my two boys.
 This is the second book about fourth grader Hank Wolowitz whose invisible pet loves Halloween and decides to take charge of the holiday.
 Quirky, kooky and lots of crazy hijinks that will have your kids laughing out loud.

 If your child has a favorite early chapter book series, whether it be My Weird School or Katie Kazoo or Ready Freddy, check the shelves because there is sure to be a Halloween themed book in the series!